 Summary: Seeking energetic and passionate educators for 9 month outdoor school in Lake Geneva, WI (approximately an hour from Milwaukee, Madison, and Chicago)

-• $70/day ($350 per five days) plus room and board.
-No overnight or weekend duties with
+• $70/day ($350 per five days) plus room provided and board when dining hall is functioning.
+No overnight or weekend duties with students

 • Teach topics you're interested in - not from a set curriculum.